JHenzi/robot-diary/README.md

    - Generates final diary entry

 The dynamic prompts include:
-- The robot's "persona" (trapped in downtown Cincinnati)
+- The robot's "persona" (working in New Orleans, Louisiana)
 - Recent memories/observations (analyzed by prompt generator)
 - Current image description
 - Instructions for writing style and tone